 The 2004 publication Investigating Safety: A Guide for High School Teachers by Texley et al. has raised an alarm in the teaching community about the usefulness and safety of PTC taste testing.
 This has led to PTC being banned from many schools and districts - we believe unnecessarily.
 Yes, PTC is toxic.
 In rats, the most sensitive animals tested, the oral LD50 of PTC (the amount that killed 50% of test animals) is 3 mg/kg.
 However, PTC is so intensely bitter that tasters can detect it in miniscule quantities.
-A single test paper from Carolina Biological Supply contains just 0.007 mg of PTC.
 There is no question that PTC is toxic (LD50 in rat is 3mg/kg, in mouse 10mg/kg, and in rabbit 40mg/kg), but so is table salt (acute toxicity in humans at 500-1000mg/kg).